Welcome to today's edition of the Rush 24-7 podcast.

 And for those of you who are, and I'm hearing from more and more of you, saying, Rush, how can you possibly take a week's, even though it's scheduled, how can you possibly take a vacation next week?

-If I allow myself to be entrapped by that thinking, there will be no vacations for anybody for the next four years, because I'm telling you, these people have a plan to move this country as far left as fast as they can.
+If I allow myself to be entrapped by that thinking, there will be no vacations for anybody for the next four years because I'm telling you, these people have a plan to move this country as far left as fast as they can.

-They're gonna do so relentlessly.
+They're going to do so relentlessly.

-When he was a freshman at the University of Minnesota, the coach said to him, Success is uncommon, therefore not to be enjoyed by the common man.
+When he was a freshman at the University of Minnesota, the coach said to him, success is uncommon, therefore not to be enjoyed by the common man.